HumanSignal/label-studio/docs/source/guide/get_started.md

 ## Architecture

 You can use any of the Label Studio components in your own tools, or customize them to suit your needs.
 Before customizing Label Studio extensively, you might want to review Label Studio Enterprise Edition to see if it already contains the relevant functionality you want to build.
-See [Label Studio Features](label_studio_compare.html) for more.

 The component parts of Label Studio are available as modular extensible packages that you can integrate into your existing machine learning processes and tools.